Nu-hin/remote_ruby/README.md

 #### Local STDIN adapter

 This adapter changes to the specified directory on the **local** machine, launches Ruby interpreter there, and feeds the script to the interpreter via STDIN.
 Therefore everything will be executed on the local machine, but in a child process.
 This adapter is mostly used for testing, however it still can be useful if you want to execute some code in context of several code bases you have on the local machine.
-To use this adapter, pass `adapter: ::RubyRemote::LocalStdinAdapter` parameter to the `ExecutionContext` initializer, or do not specify adapter at all.
+To use this adapter, pass `adapter: ::RemoteRuby::LocalStdinAdapter` parameter to the `ExecutionContext` initializer, or do not specify adapter at all.

 | Parameter | Type | Required | Default value | Description |
 | --------- | ---- | ---------| ------------- | ----------- |